 In this contribution, only the second coefficient pattern in Figure 1 is used.
 The corresponding coefficients in the existing LFNST matrices are kept, and coefficients in other positions are removed from the LFNST matrices directly.
-No retraining is applied.

 The proposed modification reduces the memory cost by 1.5 KB.
 Meanwhile, computational complexity in terms of multiplication operations is reduced by 25%.
 When compared to CE6.2-3, this solution is simpler since only one pattern is used.
 There is no need to allocate on-chip memory to store the two patterns.